gsbdarc/rcpedia/docs/_user_guide/rstudio.md

 On the Yens, RStudio Server is available via the JupyterHub.
 You can access your files and scripts and develop R code in a convenient environment.

 !!! warning
-    RStudio only has a single version of R. Right now, it is a version R/4.3.0.
+    RStudio only has a single version of R. Right now, it is version R/4.3.0.

 Launch RStudio from Launcher JupyterHub interface:
 ![RStudio launch button from Jupyter](/assets/images/jupyter_rstudio.png)